windwalker-io/ventoviro.github.io/.vaseman/entries/rad/tut/form.md

 }
 ```

-You will see a Model select field, if you click the `Select an Item` button, will open a modal for select article.
+You will see a Repository select field, if you click the `Select an Item` button, will open a modal for select article.

 ![Imgur](https://i.imgur.com/AvKB3xf.jpg)